 At this early stage in your fasting career, you may be unable to mobilize your own fat stores to compensate for that lack of food.
 The fatigue, brain fog, and lightheadedness might just be that your body isn’t used to mobilizing energy from its fat stores yet, you’re not yet metabolically flexible enough to switch between burning carbohydrates for energy to burning fat and ketones for energy but don’t worry, that comes with time.

 So what do you do if you’re getting these side effects?
 Well, firstly, you could just break your fast early, just remember there are no prizes here.
 If you’re really struggling with this symptom, then just break your fast early.
 Remember, you can just pick things up a day or two later, it’s a marathon, not a sprint.

-For some people, that can be enough to trigger a heartburn and coffee again, a lot of people find drinking coffee, particularly black coffee on an empty stomach can induce heartburn so again, you may need to be careful with your caffeine intake.
-And of course, you can always see your pharmacist who may be able to advise about some over the counter remedies for heartburn.
+For some people, that can be enough to trigger heartburn and coffee again, a lot of people find drinking coffee, particularly black coffee on an empty stomach can induce heartburn so again, you may need to be careful with your caffeine intake.
+And of course, you can always see your pharmacist who may be able to advise about some over-the-counter remedies for heartburn.

 Number five is feeling cold.
-Now this appears to be one of those side effects that you either get or you don't get.
+Now, this appears to be one of those side effects that you either get or you don’t.
 I never really experienced getting cold during a fast before but loads of people report this symptom to me.
-And what people are often worried about is that it's their metabolism shutting down and that they're going to some sort of starvation mode and what we know is that this absolutely isn't true.
+And what people are often worried about is that it’s their metabolism shutting down and that they’re going to some sort of starvation mode and what we know is that this absolutely isn’t true.